35 creative stuffed animal storage ideas to help you organize all of the plush toys in your home so they’re contained and easy for kids to access.

 5. Put The Plushies in Order With a Shoe Organizer

 If your kiddo owns a bunch of smaller stuffed toys and hates when some end up buried, you need this hack!
 Use a shoe organizer over your kids’ playroom door and put in all of the small stuffed animals.
-This helps kids see everything they have, locate and grab things easily, and clean up’s a breeze because everything has a home.
+This helps kids see everything they have, locate and grab things easily, and makes cleanup a breeze because everything has a home.
 True sanity saver!

 6. DIY Long Wall Shelf